HarryGlbn/TopoProject/README.md

 The generators of the mapping class group are called a, A, ..., d, D where a, b, c, d are the usual generators and the capitalisation indicates inversion.

-The curve on the surface is to be inputted as a word in x, X, y, Y, w, W, z, Z where these generators are as in the literature you gave me, and again capitalisation indicates inversion.
+The curve on the surface is to be input as a word in x, X, y, Y, w, W, z, Z where these generators are as in the literature you gave me, and again capitalisation indicates inversion.

 To produce the dual unit ball, you will use the MCG_to_unitball function.
 This takes two arguments.
 The first is the surface